christelle101/DATA732-MassShootings/README.md

-# Mass shooting USA
+# Mass shootings in the US
-D3js data visualisation of mass shootings in USA

-To see the data visualisation :
+This project aims to provide a a global visualization of mass shootings in the United States, along with a few other analysis charts.

+### How to use
-- Clone the git
+- Clone this Git repo
-- Go to the folder and execute the command : npm install
+- Go to the cloned repo folder
-- To launch the server : node app.js
-- To see the visualisation : go to localhost:3000
+- run the following command :
+'''
+npm install
+'''
+- run the app server
+'''
+node app.js
+'''